How simple technologies can help with community-driven development communications and monitoring for COVID-19 response

 The Talking Book is low-tech solution for COVID-19 response in Ghana.

-In 2019, the World Bank selected the Amplio Talking Book as a low-tech solution for social inclusion.
-Though apps and SMS interventions can work for people with mobile phones, there’s still a need to reach communities that lack access to technology or mass media.
+This past year, the World Bank selected the Talking Book as a low-tech solution for social inclusion.
+While apps and SMS can work for people with mobile phones, there’s still a need to reach communities that lack access to internet or mass media.
 This is the case in Ghana’s poverty-stricken Upper West Region.

-In April, Amplio partnered with Ghana Health Services, Literacy Bridge and UNICEF to launch a Talking Book COVID-19 response in eight vulnerable districts near the Burkina Faso border.
-Community health nurses and volunteers are using Talking Books to share information on COVID-19 awareness and prevention.
-Already communities have requested additional Talking Book messages on COVID-19 social stigma, domestic violence, malaria, and more.
+In April, Amplio partnered with Ghana Health Services, Literacy Bridge Ghana, and UNICEF to launch a Talking Book COVID-19 response in eight vulnerable districts near the Burkina Faso border.
+Community health nurses and volunteers are using Talking Books to share accurate, local language messages to promote COVID-19 awareness and prevention.
+Already health workers have requested additional messages on COVID-19 social stigma, domestic violence, malaria, and more.

 Reaching those who are furthest behind is a core mandate of the World Bank’s Social Development Global Practice.
-To learn more about how low-tech solutions like the Talking Book can be used to enhance social impact in hard to reach communities, see Inclusive Disruption: Harnessing the Social Power of Technology.
+To learn more about how simple technologies can be used to enhance social impact in hard to reach communities, see Inclusive Disruption: Harnessing the Social Power of Technology.